 - The student's parent submits a form provided by the district indicating that the parent authorizes the student to opt out; - A student who is 18 years of age or older or a legally independent minor submits a form provided by the district indicating that the student opts out; or - A school counselor authorizes the student to opt out for good cause.

 Please contact the school counselor for more information.

-The district will confirm that a student has completed and submitted a FAFSA in accordance with TEA guidance.
+To confirm that a student has completed and submitted a TASFA, the student must submit: